-Burlington is praised for the numerous cultural events offered including: productions at the Flynn Center, Lyric Theater, the Lane Series; community celebrations like Mardi Gras and First Night; educational opportunities linked to university and college; and the range of fine arts.
+Burlington is praised for the numerous cultural events offered, including: Flynn Center productions, Lyric Theater, the Lane Series; community celebrations like Mardi Gras and First Night; educational opportunities linked to colleges; and the range of fine arts.

-A number of participants noted the lack of opportunities for "active seniors" and "the physically and cognitively able" such as drop in tennis leagues or Elder Education Enrichment (EEE) in Burlington and the lack of activities targeted to and/or accessible by elders at the waterfront.
+A number of participants noted the lack of opportunities for "active seniors" and "the physically and cognitively able," such as drop-in tennis leagues or Elder Education Enrichment (EEE), and the lack of activities targeted to and/or accessible by elders at the waterfront.

-Only some participants were aware of the variety of programmatic and cultural activities offered through the senior centers, and for some these carried with them a perception that the events were for "those people" (e.g. old, poor, disabled) and not for them.
+Only some participants were aware of the variety of programmatic and cultural activities offered through the senior centers, and for some these carried with them a perception that the events were for "those people" (e.g., old, poor, disabled), and not for them.

-"(It's) nice to put a building; nice to have programs for people who are challenged, but what about activities for those who are not challenged?"
+"(It's) nice to put a building-nice to have programs for people who are challenged-but what about activities for those who are not challenged?"

-It was also apparent that many elders are not aware of the full range of community engagement offerings beyond the senior centers.
-In the discussions, participants were often sharing information about some event or service and expressed frustration that there is no central listing for seniors.
+It was also apparent that many are not aware of the full range of community offerings beyond the senior centers.
+In the discussions, participants shared information about some event or service and expressed frustration that there is no central listing for seniors.

 Burlington was also praised for the ease of civic engagement and the ability to access decision-makers.
-These were important draws for choosing Burlington and central to remaining in the city.
+These were important draws for choosing Burlington and were central to the desire to remain in the city.

-"...(It is) quite easy to get involved in the neighborhood and the city.
+"...[It is] quite easy to get involved in the neighborhood and the city.
 And I liked the fact that I knew my city councilors and I knew my state representatives, and that some of them would sit and talk for two hours...This brought a little vitality into our lives."

-"It's very easy to make a difference...there's one degree of separation between any of us and the governor of this state...and the neighborhood councils are a way for citizens to participate, no matter who they are, and to make - to really make a difference.
+"It's very easy to make a difference...there's one degree of separation between any of us and the governor of this state...and the neighborhood councils are a way for citizens to participate, no matter who they are, and to make-to really make-a difference..
 And that is democracy at its best, really."